-- a. welcomes and supports the proposal to establish a Covenant for Clergy Wellbeing as laid out in GS2072; and - b. invites the Appointments Committee to appoint a Clergy Wellbeing Working Group to bring proposals for such a Covenant back to this Synod by July 2019. - 4.
+- a. welcomes and supports the proposal to establish a Covenant for Clergy Wellbeing as laid out in GS2072; and - b. invites the Appointments Committee to appoint a Clergy Wellbeing Working Group to bring proposals for such a Covenant back to this Synod by July 2019. - 2.
 The Appointments Committee appointed the Working Group in September 2017, which included a range of Synod members together with non-Synod members with specific expertise in the field of pastoral care and wellbeing.
-The Group has met six times since then. - 5.
+The Group has met 5 times since then. - 3.
 The Working Group decided in its early stages that it would use the framework of the Guidelines for the Professional Conduct of the Clergy 20151 as the structure for its considerations of issues concerning clergy care and wellbeing.
-Individual members prepared papers on each of the fourteen heading areas in the Guidelines, and each meeting included input from those members on their paper, together with extensive discussion.2 The Group looked for emerging themes and issues and these, over time, began to shape a common viewpoint.
+Individual members prepared papers on each of the fourteen heading areas in the Guidelines, and each meeting included input from those members on their paper, together with extensive discussion.2 The Group looked for emerging themes and issues and, over time, began to see these develop.
 Alongside papers based on the 2015 Guidelines, a theological paper was prepared by an external consultant, ensuring that the work of the Group was undergirded by biblical and theological themes.
-That paper is now fully incorporated as part of the Report.
-The Working Group is indebted to Reverend Dr.Margaret Whipp for her input and openness to our thinking and ideas.
+That paper is produced at Annex A of this Report.
+The Working Group is indebted to Reverend Dr. Margaret Whipp for her input and openness to our thinking and ideas. - 4.
+The motion as passed by Synod in 2017 made reference to a Covenant for Clergy Wellbeing.
+In doing so, it took the Military Covenant3 as its inspiration.
+Although the parallels were never intended to be exact, it was thought that the Military Covenant